How To Configure gMSA in AD Connector for ISC

 • Generate a root key for it to be available immediately

 • Create a new managed service account called GMSA_ACCOUNT.
-DC1 is part of the “IQService Servers” group so we allow computers in that to retrieve password
+DC1 is part of the “IQService Servers” group so we allow computers in that to retrieve password.
+We can also just mention the server directly if not in a group as serverName$

 This will show up the account